riurodsak/region-counting/README.md

 # region-counting
-Analysis of regions contained in a image
+Matlab script for the analysis of regions contained in a image.

 ### Steps to follow
 1. Start opening 'outlining.m'.
 This script processes a .png file and outputs a binary image with the region borders drawn in white.